DevCycleHQ/feature-importer/README.md

 - <b>dvcClientSecret</b>: <i>string</i>
   - DevCycle client secret, used for fetching API credentials
   - Equivalent env var: DVC_CLIENT_SECRET
-- <b>projectKey</b>: <i>string</i>
+- <b>sourceProjectKey</b>: <i>string</i>
-  - LaunchDarkly's project key, a project will be created with the same details in DevCycle
+  - LaunchDarkly's project key, resources will be pulled from this project
-  - Equivalent env var: PROJECT_KEY
+  - Equivalent env var: SOURCE_PROJECT_KEY

 ### Optional
+- <b>targetProjectKey</b>: <i>string</i>
+  - A DevCycle project key, resources will be created within this project.
+A project will be created with this key if it does not already exist.
+  - If not specified, the target project key will be used
+  - Equivalent env var: TARGET_PROJECT_KEY
 - <b>includeFeatures</b>: <i>string[]</i>
   - An array of LD feature flag keys to be imported.
 By default, the importer will attempt to migrate all features.
   - Equivalent env var: INCLUDE_FEATURES